makinacorpus/DbToolsBundle/docs/content/getting-started/basics.md

 to download and restore it on your local environment without any security concerns.

 ::: info
-We know that a slow anonymization process can be a pain in the ass.
+We know that a slow anonymization process can be real pain.
 That's why a meticulous work has been carried out to make this operation as quick as possible.

 Thanks to this work, the DbToolsBundle can now **anonymize 1 million rows in less than 20s**!